-Learners will be able to access a range of vocational taster opportunities with option to gain additional qualifications.
-They will receive classroom support and specialist careers guidance.
+You will be able to access a range of vocational taster opportunities with options to gain additional qualifications.
+You will receive classroom support and specialist careers guidance.

-Learners will follow the College Tutorial programme along with Numeracy and Literacy sessions.
-The vocational modules include:
+Learners will follow the college tutorial programme along with numeracy and literacy sessions.
+Vocational modules include:

 Portfolio style evidence is collected and learning outcomes are assessed via practical activities and assignment-based work.

-There are no formal entry requirements to our courses.
-You will be invited to come to an informal interview, where we assess learning needs and vocational interest and match you to the most appropriate course.
+There are no formal entry requirements but you will be invited to come to an informal interview where we will assess your learning needs and vocational interest and match you to the most appropriate course.

 All learners are required to pay an administration fee of £45 prior to enrolment.